vtexdocs/help-center-content/docs/known-issues/en/weight-registered-in-the-kit-via-api-is-not-visible-in-the-interface.md

 ---
-title: Weight registered in the kit via API is not visible in the interface
+title: 'Weight registered in the kit via API is not visible in the interface'
 id: 3pXAznG51YoUquomEmaeUi
 status: PUBLISHED
 createdAt: 2018-08-06T22:31:30.571Z